comit/sonoff-bridge/PlatformIO.md

 - *sonoff-ds18x20.bin* - is a version of *sonoff.bin* with the USE_DS18X20 define enabled and a larger MQTT buffer size to be used by people having more than 4 ds18x20 sensors connected.

 ## Compile Tasmota
+Select ``Compile`` from the menu.

 ## Upload Tasmota
+PlatformIO uses the serial interface to upload the firmware to your device.
+On Windows these interfaces are named COM1, COM2 etc. On Linux these interfaces are called /dev/ttyUSB0, /dev/ttyUSB1 etc.

+### Put device in firmware upload mode
+When performing a firmware upload do **not connect the device to AC** but use the power supply provided by your (FTDI type) serial interface.

+Put the device in firmware upload mode by grounding pin GPIO00 while applying power.

+Grounding pin GPIO00 can often be achieved by pressing button 1 on the Sonoff device or using a wire between GPIO00 and Gnd if the button is not available.
+Deviations may apply.

+Connect the serial interface of your PC to the device while GPIO00 to Gnd.

+### Perform serial upload
+Select ``Upload`` from the menu.

+NOTE: For a proper device initialization after first firmware upload power down and power up the device.